 GradeMark can be used through the Turnitin website.

 PeerMark is an online, peer evaluation tool that allows students to read, review, and evaluate one or many papers submitted by their classmates.
 Student papers can be distributed so that all the students are able to read the comments left on their work.
 A PeerMark assignment evaluation may be anonymous or attributed as determined by the instructor.

 Instructors who would like more information or assistance with any of the Turnitin suite of products should contact the Learning Technology Center (LTC).
-If you are using Turnitin within Desire2Learn, please fill out the UW-Whitewater D2L Support form.
+If you are using Turnitin within Canvas, please contact Canvas 24/7 Support.

-Students with questions or concerns regarding the Turnitin Suite should contact UW-Whitewater D2L Support.
+Students with questions or concerns regarding the Turnitin Suite should contact Canvas 24/7 Support.